mschiffn/f_number/README.md

 the recorded signals and reduces the signal-to-noise ratio.

-2. Undersampling: This method attributes the image artifacts to the grating lobes.
+2. Undersampling [6,7]: This method attributes
+the image artifacts to
+the grating lobes.
 The F-number enforces